Tool-Kit- Pop-up Research Station - Archiving

 What is the minimum the property owner should provide?

 The property owner should provide a clean, accessible storefront with electricity and a secure door with a lock.
 The property owner should also provide general liability insurance and a set of keys to allow the artist to enter the space necessary to install their artwork.
-It is also helpful if the artists can store supplies in the storefront until the installation is complete.
+It would also be helpful if the artists could store supplies in the storefront until the installation is complete.

 Should the property owner select the specific art?

-Many artists want to install work they already have completed and want a place to display it.
-If an artist wants to create an original work or installation to be placed in the window, then the property owner should be provided with a sketch of the proposal.
+Many artists want to install work they have already completed and want a place to display it.
+If an artist wants to create an original work or installation to be placed in the window, the property owner should be provided with a sketch of the proposal.

 Who pays for what?